 It is the responsibility of the applicant to indicate which priority area(s) apply and provide appropriate and sufficient evidence that the applicant meets the criteria to receive priority points.
-Evidence of eligibility for priority points must be included immediately following the Priority Preference Form.
-Applicants that do not submit documentary evidence supporting the application qualifies for Priority Points will not be awarded Priority Points.
+Evidence of eligibility for priority points must be included with the submission of certain priority points.
+Applicants that do not submit documentary evidence supporting the application qualifies for priority points will not be awarded priority points.